 Change as follows:(#3405)

-An AP in a BSS or a mesh STA in an MBSS may schedule quiet intervals by transmitting one or more Quiet elements in Beacon frames and Probe Response frames.
-A VHT AP may, in addition, indicate that transmissions are permitted in the primary 80 MHz channel of a 160 MHz or 80+80 MHz VHT BSS during the quiet intervals by including one or more Quiet Channel elements in Beacon frames and Probe Response frames.
-The presence of the Quiet element without the Quiet Channel element means that quiet intervals are scheduled on all operating channels.
-The AP or mesh STA may stop scheduling quiet intervals or change the value of the Quiet Period field, the Quiet Duration field, and the Quiet Offset field in Quiet elements as required.
+An AP in a BSS or a mesh STA in an MBSS may schedule quiet intervals by transmitting one or more Quiet elements or one or more Quiet Channel elements with the AP Quiet Mode field equal to 1 in Beacon frames and Probe Response frames.

+A non-VHT AP shall not transmit a Quiet Channel element.
+An AP shall not transmit a Quiet Channel element with the AP Quiet Mode equal to 0 in frames that do not include at least one Quiet element.
+An AP shall not transmit more than one Quiet Channel element with the AP Quiet Mode equal to 0.
+An AP shall not transmit a Quiet Channel element if the BSS operating channel width is not either 160 MHz or 80+80 MHz.

+When an AP transmits a Quiet Channel element with the AP Quiet Mode field equal to 1, then the AP shall include the Quiet Count field, Quiet Period field, Quiet Duration field and Quiet Offset field; otherwise the AP shall not include these fields in the Quiet Channel element.

+The AP or mesh STA may stop scheduling quiet intervals or change the value of the Quiet Period field, the Quiet Duration field, and the Quiet Offset field in Quiet elements or Quiet Channel elements with the AP Quiet Mode field equal to 1 as required.

 Only the most recently received Beacon frame or Probe Response frame defines all future quiet intervals; therefore, quiet intervals based on older Beacon frames or Probe Response frames shall be discarded.

-Only the STA that is the DFS owner in an IBSS may specify a schedule of quiet intervals, by transmitting one or more Quiet elements in the first Beacon frame establishing the IBSS.
-All STAs in an IBSS shall continue these quiet interval schedules by including appropriate Quiet elements in any transmitted Beacon frames or Probe Response frames.
+Only the STA that is the DFS owner in an IBSS may specify a schedule of quiet intervals, by transmitting one or more Quiet elements or Quiet Channel elements with the AP Quiet Mode field equal to 1 in the first Beacon frame establishing the IBSS.
+All STAs in an IBSS shall continue these quiet interval schedules by including appropriate Quiet elements or Quiet Channel elements with the AP Quiet Mode field equal to 1 in any transmitted Beacon frames or Probe Response frames.

-Multiple independent quiet intervals may be scheduled, so that not all quiet intervals have the same timing relationship to TBTT, by including multiple Quiet elements in Beacon frames or Probe Response frames.
+Multiple independent quiet intervals may be scheduled, so that not all quiet intervals have the same timing relationship to TBTT, by including multiple Quiet elements or Quiet Channel elements with the AP Quiet Mode equal to 1 in Beacon frames or Probe Response frames.

-Control of the channel is lost at the start of a quiet interval, and
+Control of the channel is lost at the start of a quiet interval, and the following quieting rules apply:

-— the NAV is set by all the non-VHT STAs in the BSS for the length of the quiet interval— all the VHT STAs in the BSS shall not transmit PPDUs during the quiet interval if a Quiet Channel element was not received with the Quiet element
+— the NAV is set by all the non-VHT STAs in the BSS for the length of the quiet interval established by a Quiet element

+— the NAV is set by all the VHT STAs in the BSS for the length of the quiet interval established by a Quiet element if a Quiet Channel element with the AP Quiet Mode equal to 0 was not sent or received with the Quiet element

-— all the VHT STAs in the BSS shall not transmit PPDUs that occupy the secondary 80 MHz channel during the quiet interval if a Quiet Channel element was received prohibiting use of the secondary 80 MHz channel.
-Non-AP VHT STAs shall not transmit PPDUs to the AP during the quiet interval if the AP Quiet Mode field in the Quiet Channel element is set to 0.
+—a VHT STA in the BSS shall not transmit PPDUs that occupy the secondary 80 MHz channel or transmit PPDUs to the AP during the quiet interval established by a Quiet element if a Quiet Channel element with the AP Quiet Mode equal to 0 was sent or received with the Quiet element.

+- a VHT STA shall not transmit PPDUs that occupy the secondary 80 MHz channel during the quiet interval established by a Quiet Channel element with the AP Quiet Mode field in the Quiet Channel element equal to 1.